mehulkj621/ML-Project-1/README.md

 # ML-Project-1
 Social-Networks-Ads based on KNN

-Logistic Regression
-Logistic regression is a classification algorithm used to assign observations to a discrete set of classes.
+Logistic Regression: Logistic regression is a classification algorithm used to assign observations to a discrete set of classes.
 Unlike linear regression which outputs continuous number values, logistic regression transforms its output using the logistic sigmoid function to return a probability value which can then be mapped to two or more discrete classes.

 K Nearest Neighbors:
 The k-NN algorithm is among the simplest of all machine learning algorithms.
 The input consists of the k closest training examples in the feature space while the output depends on whether k-NN is used for classification or regression: